intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 5. Next, navigate to the `benchmarks` directory in your local clone of the [intelai/models](https://github.com/IntelAI/models) repo from step 1.
-The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a benchmarking run in a optimized TensorFlow docker container.
+The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a model run in a optimized TensorFlow docker container.
 It has arguments to specify which model, framework, mode, precision, and docker image to use, along with your path to the ImageNet TF Records that you generated in step 4.